-Cognitive-Behavioural methodology assumes that the psychological suffering of the individual is closely linked to the mind, emotions and behaviours learned in our lives.
+Cognitive-Behavioural therapy (CBT) methodology assumes that the psychological suffering of the individual is closely linked to the mind, emotions and behaviours learned in our lives.

 Part of the work done with the therapist is the analysis of these thoughts, emotions and behaviors, as well as the erroneous beliefs that the patient holds, and to propose learning new behaviours and more adapted thoughts that will help leading a more satisfying life.

 The therapist work concentrates on three main aspects:

 - Identifying dysfunctional behaviours, emotions and thoughts.

 - Understanding the past to the the extent that it can solve the present.

 - Causing actual changes in the patient’s life that will help him achieve personal and professional goals.

 Treatment is recommended for:

 - People who go through difficult life circumstances (divorce, separation, marital problems, loneliness) or undergoing psychological suffering they would like to appease.

 - People who want a better understanding of themselves and who want to work on and improve aspects of his personality.